Itinerary

 Included Activities

-Landmarks Heian-jingū Kinkaku-ji Temple Nara Park Tōdai-ji - Day 11
+Landmarks Heian Shinto Shrine Kinkaku-ji Temple Nara Park Todai-ji

 Kyoto - Osaka

-After breakfast, you'll head to Arashiyama, known for its thick bamboo forest officially designated as a Place of Scenic Beauty by the Japanese government.
-There's time for lunch in the Arashiyama area.
-Next, you explore Fushimi Inari Shrine, famous for thousands of vermilion torii gates that form trails behind its main temples.
-These paths lead into the forest of sacred Mount Inari (233m).
-This shrine is the most important of thousands dedicated to Inari, the Shinto god of rice.
-Later, you transfer to Osaka and check into your hotel.
+This full-day coach tour starts in Arashiyama with its thick bamboo forest, designated as a Place of Scenic Beauty by the Japanese government, and lunch is available in the area.
+Next stop is Fushimi Inari Shrine, famous for thousands of vermilion torii (shrine gates) straddling forest trails.
+The trails lead up sacred Mount Inari (233m), which is part of the shrine grounds.
+Fushimi Inari is the most important of thousands of Inari shrines dedicated to the Shinto god of rice.
+Later, travel to Osaka (about 2 hours), check into your hotel and spend the evening relaxing.

 - Meals